tesonep/benchy/README.md

 It is possible to specify which directory containing benchmarks you want benchy to use.
 To do so, you must write `BENCHES_SCRIPT_DIR=<path to your directory> ./runAll.sh`.
 The path can be either relative or absolute.
 If not specified, `BENCHES_SCRIPT_DIR` is by default the `benchs` folder of benchy.

+By default, benchy runs 30 iterations of each benchmarks.
+It is possible to customize this by using : `ITERATIONS=<number of your choice> ./runAll.sh`.
+Note that if your number is 0 or less, benchy won't produce anything.

 # Executing your benchmars

 The benchmarks that are here by default are made to test the performance of Pharo.
 If you want to run your own benchmarks you need to: